You are viewing a story from harrypotterfanfiction.com

-Rose isn’t all that bad.
-She’s pretty much down for anything, and likes to have fun.
-Not to mention that she’s beautiful, in a Hipster Maleficent way.
-Her skin glows freakishly white, and her grey eyes are in a constant deadpan that most guys find irresistible.
+Rose isn’t all bad.
+She can be fun, most of the time.
+Not to mention that she’s beautiful in a Hipster-Maleficent way: her skin glows freakishly white, and her grey eyes are in a constant deadpan that most guys find irresistible.

 I am in the midst of pouring my fourth coffee, and am probably smiling at it a bit too much, when Rose enters.
 She runs a hand through her dark hair stressfully.
 “I’m sorry, Edie.”

 She holds a folder of parchments in her hand.
 “It’s this stupid assignment.”

-I bite my tongue: an enormous accomplishment.
 Hoisting myself up, I sit on the heavy wooden table because Mildred hates it.
-“What’s wrong with the assignment?”
+“What’s wrong with it?”

 “It’s an interview for our Quidditch section.
 It was sprung on me last-minute, on top of a cover story and organising our spread for winter coats.”

 “Mmm!”
 I barely manage to turn my rage into a noise indicating agreement.

 Rose is still talking but the words are washed over by the sudden rush of jealousy.
 I should have that article!
 I probably still have Kestrel green paint on my face.

 “Listen, I just remembered.
 I have a…thing.”